shellyannissa/shell_Y_os/spl/spl_progs/Stage_9/notes.md

 # System Status Table

-info about no of free pages, processes blocked, processes swapped, pid of process to be scheduled next size 8 words , 2 is unused maintained by kernel present at page 57 of memory
+info about no of free pages, processes blocked, processes swapped, pid of process to be scheduled next size 8 words , 2 is unused. maintained by kernel. present at page 57 of memory

 - CURRENT_USER_ID